A batterers’ intervention program, or BIP, is a rehabilitation program you may be eligible for if convicted of certain domestic violence offenses.

 - stalking.

-When the victim in any of these offenses is an intimate partner, it becomes a crime of domestic violence.
-Different states define “intimate partner” differently.
-Some may use a different term, like “family or household member.”
+States define “intimate partner” differently.
+Some may use another term, like “family or household member.”
 However, they generally include the same people as California’s law, which covers:

 - current and former spouses,